amelialouise/posit_conf_2025_quarto_automation/readme.md

 ## Why This Exists

-KS&R’s DSI team automated weekly production of hundreds of personalized PDF reports over several months.
+KS&R’s DS&I team automated weekly production of hundreds of personalized PDF reports over several months.
 This repo demonstrates the core pattern end‑to‑end on anonymized, fake data: clean inputs, generate parameterized Quarto files, render to PDF with consistent branding, and archive outputs — all reproducibly in Git with `renv`.

 ## What You Get